dis0ps-webdev/backend-webpack-template/README.md

 This is a backend template for using webpack to transpile Typescript to a backend NodeJS service.
 Because this is backend development, we will need a place to run this application.
 Docker is used to package an image that can either be run locally, or deployed to the cloud.

+This template repo packs quite a bit into a simple web server example:

+* Typescript transpiling via webpack/babel for backend Node
+* Docker image build using best practices for Node
+* Google Cloud deployment

 ## Requirements

 ### Clone and set up the repo